mvulf/classedu2024-advctrl/homework/hw1/README.md

 ![alt text](./gfx/image.png)

-By observing the system's behavior, you can identify the appropriate time to switch from the energy-based controller to the swing-up controller, which is typically when the pole angle becomes relatively small.
+By observing the system's behavior, you can identify the appropriate time to switch from the energy-based controller to the PD regulator, which is typically when the pole angle becomes relatively small.

 In [src/policy.py](./src/policy.py) find the CartPoleEnergyBased class and update it with the appropriate code.